Last Modified:21 May 2026

 1. From the myGov home page, select Centrelink

-2. Go to Payments and Claims → Make a Claim
+2. Go to Payments and Claims, then Make a Claim

 Step 3: Upload your supporting documents

-As you complete each section, you will be prompted to upload supporting documents.
+As you complete each section, you’ll be prompted to upload supporting documents.
 Upload clear, legible scans or photos of each document.
-Services Australia can request additional documents after submission if anything is unclear or missing,this is the most common cause of processing delays.
-Upload everything in the checklist above proactively, even if not explicitly prompted, to minimise back-and-forth.
+Services Australia can request additional documents after submission if anything is unclear or missing, which is the most common cause of processing delays.
+Uploading everything in the checklist above proactively, even if not explicitly prompted, helps minimise back-and-forth.

 Step 4: Submit and record your reference number

 After reviewing your completed application, submit it and note your receipt number and claim reference.
-Keep this for your records, you will need it if you need to follow up on the status.
-You can track your claim’s progress through myGov under Centrelink → My Payments → Manage Payments → Track Claims.
+Keep this for your records.
+You’ll need it if you need to follow up on the status.
+You can track your claim’s progress through myGov under Centrelink, My Payments, Manage Payments, Track Claims.

 Step 5: Respond promptly to any requests

 Services Australia will contact you through your myGov Centrelink inbox (and by post if you have opted in) if they need additional information.
-Responding within their requested timeframe is critical ,delays in responding pause your claim processing time.
+Responding within their requested timeframe is critical, as delays in responding pause your claim processing time.
 Check your myGov inbox regularly during the assessment period.

 Alternative application methods

-• In person: Visit any Services Australia service centre.
+In person: Visit any Services Australia service centre.
 Bring all your documents.
 Staff can assist with the application and scan documents on the spot.
-Wait times at service centres can be substantial,booking an appointment online in advance is strongly recommended
+Wait times at service centres can be substantial, so booking an appointment online in advance is strongly recommended.

 Current Age Pension Payment Rates (March 2026)